-The Kepler Mission built for NASA is revolutionizing our understanding exoplanets.
-Kepler is searching for Earth-size planets in the habitable zone -- the region in a planetary system where liquid water could exist on the surface of an orbiting planet – around sun-like stars in our galaxy.
+The Kepler Mission built for NASA has revolutionized our understanding of exoplanets.
+Kepler’s mission was to search for Earth-size planets in the habitable zone -- the region in a planetary system where liquid water could exist on the surface of an orbiting planet – around sun-like stars in our galaxy.

-During its three years on orbit, Kepler has discovered:
+During its five years on orbit, Kepler has discovered:

 - The first small planet in the habitable zone (Kepler-22b)

-- Two Earth-sized planets in the habitable zones around their stars
+- Three Earth-sized planets in the habitable zones around their stars

 - The smallest exoplanets ever detected (KOI-961.01, KOI-961.02, KOI-961.03)